ChristopheJacquet/PiFmRds/README.md

 By default the PS changes back and forth between `Pi-FmRds` and a sequence number, starting at `00000000`.
 The PS changes around one time per second.

-### Clock calibration (if experiencing difficulties)
+### Clock calibration (only if experiencing difficulties)

 The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
 The Raspberry Pi's oscillator error may be above this figure.
 That is where the `-ppm` parameter comes into play: you specify your Pi's error and Pi-FM-RDS adjusts the clock dividers accordingly.

 In practice, I found that Pi-FM-RDS works okay even without using the `-ppm` parameter.
-I suppose the receiver are more tolerant than the RDS spec.
+I suppose the receiver are more tolerant than stated in the RDS spec.

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
-Using [Audacity](http://audacity.sourceforge.net/) for measure determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
+Using [Audacity](http://audacity.sourceforge.net/) for example determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
-Therefore, my ppm error is (441132-441000)/441000 = 299 ppm, **assuming that my sampling device has no clock error...**
+Therefore, my ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that my sampling device has no clock error...**

 ## Diclaimer